 The Low Income Home Energy Assistance Program (LIHEAP) is a federal welfare program for low-income households to get help paying their electric bills and to perform limited environmental upgrades on their homes to better regulate temperatures and electricity usage.

 Requirements vary by state, but if you qualify for food stamps and similar welfare programs in your state, then you might automatically qualify for LIHEAP.
-But funding is limited on a first come, first served basis until funds are used up for the year, so get in on that as soon as possible before you lose your chance.
+But funding is limited on a first-come, first served basis until funds are used up for the year, so get in on that as soon as possible before you lose your chance.

-Here in the state of Nevada there is a similar program for Nevada residents called the Energy Assistance Program (EAP).
-You can sign up for EAP once per year and receive a credit which is applied to your account with the power company.
+Here in the state of Nevada, there is a similar program for Nevada residents called the Energy Assistance Program (EAP).
+You can sign up for EAP once per year and receive a credit that is applied to your account with the power company.
 It might be enough to pay your bill in full for a month or two, or you can pay a portion of your bill each month and let that credit take care of the rest of the bill -- until the full amount of credit is used up.

 So if your state has a temporary assistance program like Nevada does, and if you qualify, then you might be able to get help from both your state and the federal programs.
 That could go a long way to helping you get through a tough financial situation and get back on your feet.